theobori-cafe/theobori.cafe/posts/dashboard-ddnet.md

 ## Introduction

 Right now, I'm playing a lot of [Teeworlds](https://teeworlds.com/) on [DDNet](https://ddnet.org) servers.
 It turns out I also use Emacs a lot, for example, to write this blog post.
 I know that DDNet publicly displays statistics about the players on their servers on the web.
 I know how to write ELisp, and people have written packages that allow you to make web requests.
-This means it’s possible to retrieve my DDNet statistics and display them in my Emacs window.
+This means it's possible to retrieve my DDNet statistics and display them in my Emacs window.

 ## My goal

-I’d like to be able to display my DDNet statistics,such as my points, my most recently completed maps, my latest activities, etc. in my Emacs dashboard.
+I'd like to be able to display my DDNet statistics,such as my points, my most recently completed maps, my latest activities, etc. in my Emacs dashboard.

 ## Emacs package